brikis98/yevgeniy-brikman-homepage/_posts/2020-08-11-postcapitalism-a-guide-to-our-future.md

 ## Shifting to a world of networks

 So where we are today is that we need to transition from a world of hierarchies to a world of networks.
-We need to move from the old model of ownership, monopolies, and IP to a new world where we socially create goods with nearly zero cost, using different models of value and exchange (e.g., gifts, brand, reputation, etc).
+We need to move from the old model of ownership, monopolies, and IP to a new world where we socially create goods with nearly zero cost, using different models of value and exchange (e.g., gifts, brand, reputation, etc.).
 We need to replace capitalism with something new.

 Replacing capitalism may feel impossible or utopian, but the reality is that capitalism itself is only about 200 years old—there was a world before capitalism and there will be a world after it.
 The question is, what do we replace it with and how do we make the transition?